THU-KEG/KoPL/doc/source/5_example.rst

 .. glossary::

-    查询例句：How many symptoms indicate lung cancer or have obesity as a risk factor?
+    Question：How many symptoms indicate lung cancer or have obesity as a risk factor?
-    例句释义：有多少症状表明肺癌或肥胖是危险因素？
-    查询结果：4
+    Answer：4
     .. image:: demo11.png